ropensci/bold/cran-comments.md

 -----

-This version fixes a few bugs and improves documentation.
+This version fixes a broken test.

 Thanks!
 Scott Chamberlain